chrisdaaz/branching/README.md

 git checkout diaz
 ```

 4. We're going to be working with a spreadsheet in CSV format.
 CSV is a plain text format for data, where as Excel files (like `.xlsx`) are proprietary files.
 Git is able to track the _specific_ differences between versions of CSV files (down to the character) but not proprietary file formats like Microsoft Excel.
-[Download the metadata file](https://docs.google.com/spreadsheets/d/1TCcrJ3-Vx_rRb2XzoHmzHiDkz1ZWsWw8bmsXSmMPTcY/edit?usp=sharing) and add it to your repository's working directory by saving the file to the `branching` folder on your computer.
+[Download the metadata file](https://docs.google.com/spreadsheets/d/1TCcrJ3-Vx_rRb2XzoHmzHiDkz1ZWsWw8bmsXSmMPTcY/edit?usp=sharing) and add it to your repository's working directory by saving the file to the `branching` folder on your computer, replacing the original `metadata.csv` file with your version.
 You can use your File Explorer application to move the file from the "Downloads" folder to the `branching` repository folder.

 5. Once it's been added.
 Git knows about it.
 Run the `git status` command to verify that the file is "untracked" within your working directory.
 Now, add the metadata file to the repository's staging area: